Measurement Group

 7. Results #

-Determines whether single-point average statistics are gathered from the secondary Probe.
+Enable reception of single-point average statistics from the secondary Probe during measurement.

 • Values: